markhughes/dirry/README.md

 ### Sometimes Cast Issues

-I have gone through many projects about casts and I always seem to extract the common properties wrong of it wrong (slight offset issue I think).
+I have gone through many projects about casts and I always seem to extract the common properties wrong (offset issue I think / me not understanding the format).

 ### 3D Conversion

-I do intend to do this but it looks like something done with Intel 3D’s IFX Toolkit
+I do intend to do this but it looks like something done with Intel 3D’s IFX Toolkit, and that information seems lost.

 ## Debugging